 In June 2012, Chile passed a law banning the inclusion of toys in children’s meals with certain nutritional characteristics (Law Nº 20,606).
 This law came into effect on June 26, 2016.
 The ban in Chile also restricts advertisements to children under the age of 14.
 As a result of these laws, we modified our children’s meals in order to continue offering toys in them.
 However, we were subject to several audits by the Chilean authorities.
 Chilean Law Nº 20,869, which also came into effect on June 26, 2016, restricts advertisements on television and in movie theaters between 6:00 a.m. and 10:00 p.m.
 This law affects food products that exceed certain standards of nutritional quality set by the Chilean authorities.
 These restrictions on advertisements did not affect or have any impact on our sales.
 On June 26, 2019, strict standards of nutritional quality set by the Chilean authorities came into effect.
 As a result of modifications that we made to the contents of some of our products in adherence with these stricter standards, we were able to continue offering toys in children’s meals.
 However, the volume of Happy Meals sold in Chile has been declining since 2016.

 In 2013, Peru approved Law No. 30021, which, together with the corresponding Regulatory Decree approved in June 2017, restricts the advertising of processed food products and non-alcoholic beverages intended for children under 16.
 In addition, regulations establish that advertisements of food products and non-alcoholic beverages containing trans-fat and high levels of sodium, sugar and saturated fat must contain a warning stating that excessive consumption should be avoided.
-These regulations do not include food prepared on the spot at the request of a customer, and as a result, Arcos Dorados’ products are excluded from the scope of application of such law.
+These regulations do not include food prepared on the spot at the request of a customer.

 Since 2014, the Mexican Ministry of Health empowered the Federal Commission for Prevention of Sanitary Risks (Comisión Federal para la Protección contra Riesgos Sanitarios or COFEPRIS) to regulate advertising directed at families with children.
 On April 15, 2014, COFEPRIS issued certain regulations which establish the maximum contents of fat, sodium and sugars that every meal advertised to children on television and in cinemas may contain.
 In February of 2015, COFEPRIS ordered us to stop advertising Happy Meals on television until we disclosed all the nutritional information for Happy Meals to COFEPRIS.
-We provided this information to COFEPRIS, but we have not yet received any legal authorization to advertise Happy Meals either during the general times when children may be watching television or during any programming geared towards children.
-In 2019, we obtained the approval to advertise the McNuggets + water + kids fries + apple puree combination at any time.
-However, since then, we have decided to discontinue the apple puree and replace it with yogurt and we no longer have an approved combination.
-We have developed a Happy Meals with chicken nuggets that complies with COFEPRIS’ nutritional requirements.
+While we currently comply with COFEPRIS’ required contents, we did not receive any authorization to advertise Happy Meal out of restricted hours.

 In Brazil, the Federal Prosecutor’s Office filed suit in 2009 seeking to enjoin various QSRs, including us, from including toys in our children’s meals.
 The Lower Federal Court in São Paulo ruled that the lawsuit was without merit.
 The Prosecutor’s Office filed an appeal against this decision, which will be adjudicated by the Regional Federal Court in São Paulo.
-As of the date of this annual report, this appeal is still pending and the outcome remains uncertain.
+On March 21, 2024, the Reporting Justice rejected the Prosecutor’s Office’s appeal.
+The Prosecutor’s Office may file an internal appeal against the decision.
+As of the date of this annual report, the outcome of the case remains uncertain.
 In addition, the number of proposed laws seeking to restrict the sale of toys with meals increased significantly in Brazil at the federal, state and municipal levels.
 In April 2013, a consumer protection agency in Brazil fined us $1.6 million for a 2010 advertising campaign relating to our offering of meals with toys from the motion picture Avatar.
 We filed a lawsuit seeking to annul the fine.
 The lower court ruled there was no basis for the penalty, which was upheld by the appellate court.
 The consumer protection agency filed a special appeal against this decision, which is pending final decision.
 Although similar fines relating to our current and previous advertising campaigns involving the sale of toys may be possible in the future, as of the date of this annual report, we are unaware of any other such fines, and in 2018, our subsidiaries in Brazil and Mexico joined the International Food and Beverage Alliance that regulates advertising for kids to help ensure our ongoing compliance with advertising restrictions.

 Although we have introduced changes in our Happy Meals in order to offer more balanced and healthier options to our customers and in many cases been able to mitigate the impact of these types of laws and regulations on our sales, we may not be able to do so in the future and the imposition of similar or stricter laws and regulations in the future in the Territories may have a negative impact on our results of operations.
 In general, regulatory developments that adversely impact our ability to promote and advertise our business and communicate effectively with our target customers, including restrictions on the use of licensed characters, may have a negative impact on our results of operations.